 No snacks are available for purchase at Pendant Hut, but you may purchase them from Laban Rata.

-Lemaing Hut is located next to Laban Rata and is an accommodation for Sabahan climbers only.
+Lemaing Hostel is located next to Laban Rata and is an accommodation for Malaysian climbers only.
 It is a special discounted no-frills package that is sold at much lower rates than the general Malaysian packages.
-Spaces are limited to 10 climbers a day.
-Spaces open up a year in advance and are consistently sold out the same day.
+Spaces are limited to 25 climbers a day.
+Spaces open up a year in advance and are consistently sold out the same day (first come first served).

 Observations and tips for your overnight stay at Panalaban